taneltorn/CoverHunterFolkERA/README.md

 ## Data Preparation

 Follow the example of the prepared Covers80 dataset included with the original CoverHunter.
 Directions here are for using that prepared data.
-See also [dataset.txt format](#dataset).
+See also the "dataset.txt format" documentation below.

 1. Download and extract the contents of the covers80.tgz file from http://labrosa.ee.columbia.edu/projects/coversongs/covers80/
 2. Abandon the 2-level folder structure that came inside the covers80.tgz file, flattening so all the .mp3 files are in the same folder.
 One way to do this is: